Apachedrag427/Apachedrag427/README.md

 Hi!
-I'm Apache, and I do a bit of hobby programming sometimes.
+I'm Apache, and I do some hobby programming mainly in C, C++, and Rust